U.S. Unemployment Rates and the History of Recession: A Visual Guide (Map)

 We take another peek at national unemployment statistics.

-With the stock market all the way up right now and the holidays ringing in some optimism, it’s nice to take a break from our collective gripes about the jobless recovery, massive consumer debt problems and undeserved excesses of big business (which continue to do creative things with their bailout money and our taxpayer dollars).
+While I’d like to take a break from our collective gripes about the jobless recovery, massive consumer debt problems and undeserved excesses of big business (which continue to do creative things with their bailout money and our taxpayer dollars), it’s hard to do so when we live under the constant threat of recessionary forces.

-But then again, I have this soft spot for pretty visuals like the one I featured in an earlier post on California’s unemployment rate history.
-This time around, I discovered the following graphic which shows U.S. (national) unemployment rates in a colorful map from 2007 to the present.
+But then again, I have this soft spot for pretty visuals such as what you’ll see below.
+I discovered the following graphic which shows U.S. (national) unemployment rates in a colorful map from 2007 to the present.
 The map shows the state of joblessness in the U.S. each month during a period of economic decline, with lighter shades in the map signifying lower unemployment.
 The darker colors on the map indicate higher unemployment numbers.

-Here are some stills from the slideshow called The Decline: The Geography of A Recession.
+Here is a video version of the slideshow called The Decline: The Geography of A Recession.

 To run the graphic, please visit this link.